A Center of Independent Living

 Church, when you hear the word what comes to mind?
 We think about Gathering and Scattering.
-We gather on Sundays to wrestle with topics like relationships, dating, marriage, parenting, vocation, money and the many emotions that come with living.
-Every Sunday we create experiences intended to engage and challenge – no matter what you believe about God, Jesus, and the Bible.
+We gather on Sundays to begin conversations around topics that are relevant to you and your everyday lives.
+We strive to create experiences intended to engage and challenge – no matter what you believe about God, Jesus, and the Bible.

 We’re honored to gather at Grandstreet Theatre in downtown Helena, located at 325 N. Park Ave.
 You can also learn more about The Grandstreet Theatre Company by visiting their website grandstreettheatre.com.